Rakeela/dragora-notes/2021-4-6-Seventy-Sixth.md

 The Glasswall would legalize some of the abuses perpetrated against me, but I remain convinced that it would also catch the people who perpetrated them before they were legal.
 Meanwhile, legal =/= acceptable, and I see salvation in the divide between the two.
 I was treated in ways that are both unacceptable and illegal, but neither means anything if the way I was treated is uncatchable.
 Making it catchable would mean that at least the unacceptability of it could have an influence on the world.

 ---
+Once my utter depressiveness of most of the day faded, I changed my mind about fasting.
+A few hours past that, I've decided to try the bacon Huel.
+I've mixed it up, and I'm really nervous about trying it...

+---
 Back to[[day-post-archive]]